Is Valle de Guadalupe Worth Visiting?

 If you’re with someone else, get different wine tastings

-This one struck us at our first vineyard’s wine tasting, and we did this every single time from there on out.
-If you’re with another person and don’t mind sharing drinks, get different wine tastings!
 Most of the vineyards will offer at least two options for wine tastings and you don’t both need to do the same one.
 By each ordering a different wine tasting and then tasting each other’s wines, you can try 8 wines instead of 4 or 10 wines instead of 5 for the same price.
-We figured this out at Vena Cava Vineyard, because Angel likes more white wines and I like more red wines.
-We asked if we could each try different wines, and they said that wouldn’t be a problem at all.
-From there on out we did it every time.

 Leave time between tastings

-This is for two reasons.
-Firstly, you just want to relax and take your time!
-Some of the vineyards are very beautiful and you can walk around their grounds and take pictures.
-The other reason is that even though they might look close on a map, many of the vineyards are pretty far apart and you might need 40 minutes to get from one to another, mostly due to the bumpy dirt roads that all of the vineyards are on.
+The other reason is that even though they might look close on a map, many of the vineyards are pretty far apart.
+You might need 40 minutes to get from one to another, mostly due to the bumpy dirt roads that all of the vineyards are on.

-Don’t get cheese platters
+Don’t get the cheese platters

 This is just a matter of personal preference.
 We really love cheese platters, and we were underwhelmed by all four cheese platters we ordered during our time in the Valle.
 Overall, the food in the Valle is remarkable, but the cheese platters are really below average.